 Harlequin ichthyosis: This is extremely rare, but the scaling is severe and requires intensive care at birth.

-Signs and Symptoms of Ichthyosis
+Symptoms of Ichthyosis

 Ichthyosis is characterized by dry and scaly skin, usually over large areas of the body.
 The skin may also itch and be red everywhere.
 Infants born with some forms of the disorder may be born covered in a parchment-like membrane called collodion membrane.

 Severe scaling on the scalp is also a symptom that can interfere with hair growth.
 Thick, rough scales can block pores, making sweating difficult, ultimately increasing the risk of overheating.
 Although the outer layer of skin is thicker in ichthyosis, it’s less effective in preventing calorie and water loss by diffusion across the surface of the skin.
-The rapid turnover of the outer layers in some forms of ichthyosis, requires additional energy.
+The rapid turnover of the outer layers in some forms of ichthyosis requires additional energy.
 Because of greater energy needs, some kids with severe ichthyosis may require additional calories to grow normally.

 Some individuals with ichthyosis have difficulty closing their eyes completely because the surrounding skin is so tight.
 This condition -- called ectropion -- causes the eyelids to flip outward, exposing the red inner lid and causing extreme irritation.
 If it’s left untreated, damage to the cornea may develop, leading to impaired vision.